Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the consequences of failure to obtain marketing authorisation?

-In case of a failure to obtain or hold a marketing authorisation, the applicant or holder of the authorisation may not circulate the relevant medical products in the market, and depending on the grounds of the failure, more penalties could be imposed.
+In case of a failure to obtain or maintain a marketing authorisation, the applicant or holder of the authorisation may not circulate the relevant medical products in the market, and depending on the grounds of the failure, more penalties could be imposed.

 What post-market monitoring mechanisms are in place to ensure the ongoing safety and efficacy of medicinal products after marketing authorisation has been granted?